February Bowls Diary 2014

 February is a good time to carry out some aeration works (when conditions allow, but not during frost), thus opening up the soil profile, alleviating any compaction problems and, at the same time, keeping the surface free draining.

-Care should be taken not to go too deep.
+Sarrel rollers should be used to aerate the playing surface (top 30mm), and a deeper tined aerator to relieve compaction to the base of the rootzone layer, with care taken not to go too deep.
 Some bowling greens have been constructed with shallow rootzones, often less than 200mm in depth.
 You could do untold damage or begin to bring up base debris or, even worse, damage sub surface drainage systems if aerating too deep.

 Soil temperatures should and will begin to rise towards the end of February/early March, enabling the grass plant to make use of any fertilisers being applied.

 To ensure you are applying the correct amount and balance of fertilisers for your turf, it would be useful to have a soil analysis undertaken, which will give you a full nutrient analysis of your soil's requirements.
 Based on these results, an appropriate fertiliser programme can be initiated for your facility.

-Brushing/switching of the playing surface keeps the green clean and removes any dew or surface water.
+Brushing or switching of the playing surface keeps the green clean and removes any dew or surface water.
 Keeping the surface dry will aid resistance to disease.

 Most bowling green facilities are enclosed by fences or hedges.
 February is a good time to complete any tidying up of these features.
 Hedges can be pruned and cut to maintain their shape and form.

-Repairs: Carry out any repairs to ditches, paths, gates, floodlights and other building features.
+Carry out any repairs to ditches, paths, gates, floodlights and other building features.
 Ideally, you should have your floodlights serviced on an annual basis to check that they are safe and operating to the correct lux values.
 Also, check that the lights are correctly positioned, thus preventing unwanted light pollution.